Papichuloooo99/30-days-of-code/README.md

 # 30-days-of-code
-This is an attemptt to try and code for 30 days
+This is an attempt to try and code for 30 days